StokersWebsite/.github/profile/readme.md

 [[📄Ethics research]](https://github.com/StokersWebsite/.github/blob/31c1068a435684bf41054adccb10a86c87268d3d/Research/Ethics.md)

 ## Agile Methods
 There are more than one correct agile methods that you can use for a group project.
-We chose for Scum, to learn more about scrum and other agile methods:
+We chose for Scrum, to learn more about scrum and other agile methods:

 [[📄Agile]](https://github.com/StokersWebsite/.github/blob/31c1068a435684bf41054adccb10a86c87268d3d/Research/Agile.md)